June 22, 2022

 - Ability to create clusters suitable for production workloads.
 YugabyteDB Managed clusters support horizontal and vertical scaling, VPC peering, and scheduled and manual backups.

 - Billing support.
 Set up a billing profile, manage payment methods, and review invoices on the Billing tab.
-(You must create a billing profile and add a payment method before you can create any clusters apart from your free cluster.)
+(You must create a billing profile and add a payment method before you can create any clusters apart from your Sandbox cluster.)

 September 8, 2021